 If you’re looking for something over by Oakwood Mall, swing by Oakwood Hills Park on Golf Road.
 It’s small enough for the younger kids while still offering a bit of a thrill for the older ones.
 Even the parents shouldn't be afraid to go down this one.

 3. Pinehurst Hill

-They aren’t lying when they say Pinehurst Hill is the mother of all sledding hills.
-This old ski hill is a favorite, as you literally rocket down trying to dodge trees and any moving object.
+They aren’t lying when they say Pinehurst Hill is the crown jewel of all sledding hills.
+This old ski hill is a favorite, as you literally rocket down trying to dodge bumps and any moving object.
 Just be careful on your walk up and as you sled down, and make sure to cushion your landing!
 Check out Winter After Hours for some late-night sledding while the hill is all lit up.
 There are also plenty of other winter activities you'll have to check out at Pinehurst.

 4. Putnam Prairie

 Putnam Prairie has quite the slope, and it's quite underrated.
 You can work your way through the Putnam Park trail (past Putnam Rock) until you get to the small prairie area, placing you at the bottom of the hill.
 Then the only way left is up!
 (And then back down of course).
 This is one hill you will probably get all to yourself, so get a group and start your adventure.

 If you're in the Pinehurst Park area, but aren't quite up to facing that iconic hill, no worries.
 There is a much smaller alternative.
 The hill behind Northstar Middle School is close by and offers a much smaller slope.
 Since you won’t have to climb up quite as far, you’ll get to make more trips down until your cheeks get rosy and your toes are almost numb.
 So worth it.

 Behind the baseball field at Delong Middle School, you’ll find plenty of space for sledding, so round up your family and friends for a thrill on the hill!
 It’s not too steep, but it’s still perfect for that joyride with maybe a few bumps to surprise you on the way down.